 Read all about the MVNO SIM card and the things you need to know in order to get your MVNO SIM range.

 What is a SIM card?

 Subscriber Identification Module (SIM) card is an integrated circuit that connects the user equipment or mobile station to the mobile network.
-The SIM card stores all the information about the subscriber and the HSS/HLR uses all that information to manage the subscriber’s identity.
+The SIM card stores various information about the authentication keys and certificates.
+The HSS/HLR uses all that information to manage the subscriber’s identity.

-SIM cards are memory storage facilities for several fields such as Service Provider Name (SPN) and the ICCID, IMSI and MSISDN.
-To manage the SIMs you can use either Remote Applet Management (RAM) or Remote File Management (RFM) or even both.
+SIM cards have memory storage facilities for several fields such as Service Provider Name (SPN) and the ICCID, IMSI and MSISDN.
+Bought SIMs already have default settings that can later be modified using OTA messages (Over-the-Air).

 This is important because the MVNO business relies mostly on the special prices offered to the subscribers.
 The MVNO SIM range has to provide the technical requirements to ensure the possibility of those prices as a part of the business model.

 SIM cards have developed gradually, along with advances in technology.
 The development of SIM cards can be broken down into four groups and each of them could work as MVNO SIM range.